taskflow/taskflow/doc/cookbook/dynamic_tasking.md

 *subflow* dependency graph.
 Cpp-Taskflow has an unified interface for static and dynamic tasking.
-To create a subflow for dynamic tasking, emplace a callable that takes one argument of type `SubflowBuilder`.
+To create a subflow for dynamic tasking, emplace a callable that takes one argument of type `tf::SubflowBuilder`.
-A `SubflowBuilder` object will be created during the runtime and passed to the task.
+A `tf::SubflowBuilder` object will be created during the runtime and passed to the task.
-All graph building methods you find in taskflow can be also used in a subflow builder.
+All graph building methods you find in taskflow are applicable for a subflow builder.

 ```cpp
  1: tf::Taskflow tf(4);  // create a taskflow object with four worker threads